 Less-serious offenses may still constitute exploitation of a minor if someone previously committed a serious offense with a minor.

-In most states, this includes both consensual and non-consensual incest.
+In most states, this includes both consensual and non-consensual incest between relatives.
 The reason the courts consider incest such a serious crime is that it involves an imbalance of power.
 This is similar to the imbalance you might find in a relationship between an adult and a minor.

 Each state has its own definition of incest, which covers a smaller or larger circle of family and determines if it’s a sex offense.